ponylang/pony-playground/INSTALL.md

 select `1` from prompt

+As this file might be outdated, make sure the version here corresponds to the version listed in the `rust-toolchain` file of this repo.

 ```
 source /root/.profile
-rustup install nightly-2019-10-11 --force # rustfmt is missing from this nightly
+rustup install 1.58.1
-rustup default nightly-2019-10-11
+rustup default 1.58.1
 ```

 ### Build playground image